When to Update Employee Handbooks and HR Policies in Iowa

 Drafting an effective employee handbook is a complicated task.
 There are a number of different potential pitfalls that a company or organization can run into, such as a harassment policy, disability insurance and any available employee assistance programs.
 An employment attorney will ensure that your company’s handbook is fully updated and properly crafted.
 If you have any questions about updating an employee handbook and/or HR policies, contact an experienced Iowa employment & labor attorney for immediate assistance.

-For more information about employment and labor law, read our overview article.
+Get more information about employment and labor law.